lesereli000/Pokemon-TCG-Evolution/README.md

 b.
 Maximum of four copies of any card

 i.
-EXCEPT basic energy card
+EXCEPT basic energy cards

 Gameplay setup: